andredms/blog/_posts/2020-12-19-bsides-algiers.md

 ![image](https://i.imgur.com/o8zjNlT.png)

-This lets us know that there’s some form of exfiltration going on, or [ICMP tunnelling](https://en.wikipedia.org/wiki/ICMP_tunnel), as a ping request wouldn’t typically have a crafted payload like the one above.
-It’s also worth noting we stumbled upon this by complete chance.
+This lets us know that there’s some form of exfiltration going on, or [ICMP tunnelling](https://en.wikipedia.org/wiki/ICMP_tunnel), as a ping request wouldn’t typically have a crafted payload like the one above and there's a ridiculous amount of them.
+It’s also worth noting we stumbled upon ``flag.jpg`` by complete chance.

 One thing we immediately tried looking for is the .jpg header signature ('ffd8') to check that it wasn’t a red herring.
 This can be done via ctrl (or cmd) + f, typing in 'ffd8' and setting the filter to 'Hex Value' (as per the screenshot below).
 Packet 1908 contained it.